judasgutenberg/Esp8266_RemoteControl/README.md

 As parameters are changed on the pages showing weather and inverter graphical data, the url is changed accordingly, providing urls that can be saved for a return to a future version of the very same display.

 ![alt text](maps.jpg?raw=true)
+## Maps

 There is also a Maps tab to display devices with device_log data containing varying GPS coordinates that can be plotted on a map.
 Any device with a can_move set to 1 can be viewed in Maps.
-The plotted map points are broken up according to the same start date and timespan picker used by the graphing tabs.
+The plotted map points are broken up according to the same start date and timespan picker used by the graphing tabs and you cam mouse-over the points for detailed information collected from the device at that moment.

 ![alt text](weathergraph.jpg?raw=true)